 How about tools?
 Do you have the marketing foundation you need to pull off an inbound strategy?
 We’ve found that answering these questions will give you real insight into what is both possible and practical.
 Without this information, strategies are often under-resourced or simply not feasible because they are not based in reality.

 Research suppliers thoroughly and have multiple options available when needed.
 To avoid being at the mercy of wholesalers who could increase prices.
 Manage supplies more effectively by using different wholesalers to keep costs in check.
 Always be on the lookout for new suppliers who might be willing to make a deal to gain your business.

 When shopping around for wholesalers, it’s also worth checking if preassembled items might save you money over doing it yourself.

-It’s important to know where you fit in the current market, and knowing your competition is a big part of this.
 You might have a larger operation that you think can be all things to all people.
 But it’s more likely that you’ll be zeroing in on a specific demographic, such as those seeking premium quality products and services.

 If you’re an inexpensive pizza parlor struggling in a town full of other inexpensive pizza parlors.
 You might find that you’ll be able to improve your market share.
 By targeting customers willing to pay a premium price for higher-quality ingredients or toppings.

 After researching your target client and marketplace.
 Determining what you want your strategy to accomplish.
 After assessing your resources, it’s time to settle on how you’re going to implement your strategy: If you’re a sole proprietor, then you’ll most likely employ the “seller-doer” model in which you are the brand.